BioImage-Archive/bia-integrator/ro-crate-ingest/ro_crate_ingest/empiar_to_ro_crate/readme_empiar_proposal_configuration.md

 - `image_acquisition_protocols`
 - `protocols`

-The specification of information in these blocks is faily self-explanatory, given the templates and exmaples, and should be completed with reference to the entry and the associated paper.
+The specification of information in these blocks is fairly self-explanatory, given the templates and examples, and should be completed with reference to the entry and the associated paper.
 Specimen information is dealt with below.

 ## Specimens